anthony-ng/anthony-ng.github.io/README.md

 * Refactor your spec files!

-### Release 3 : The view
+### Release 3 : The View

 Now let's add some interaction with the DOM.
 Write your DOM interaction code in `view.js`.
 Use either the objects you built in release 1 or 2.

-In this release, let's try writing the code first and then the tests.

 * Write code that allows you to `plant` a tree by clicking a button.
 It should be visible on the screen somehow.
 (There is a tree image in the images file you may use)
 * Write code that allows you to `age` a tree by clicking a button.
 If you age the tree enough there should be oranges that appear on the tree (use the orange image)
 * Write code that allows you to `pick` a tree off an orange by clicking a button.

+Testing DOM-interactive JavaScript with Jasmine requires a lot of setup, since SpecRunner has no way to access the HTML in orange.html.
+You have to create mock HTML objects in your testing suite for any of your view.js tests to run.

+We've already given you one pending test example in `view_spec.js`, although it may not exactly match the architecture of your program.
+Get it working, and then continue to test all your functions that create, read, update, or delete anything from the DOM.

 ### Release 4